zhengying-liu/info232/TP4/README.md

 ## Step 2: Tasks

-You are supposed to work in pair.
-Open the notebook (copy version, `README_{YOUR-SUBGROUP}.ipynb`) and follow instruction depending on your task.
+You are supposed to work in pairs.
+Open the notebook (copy version, `README_{YOUR-SUBGROUP}.ipynb`) and follow your task instructions.
 Your grade will depend on the readability of the notebook, quality of your code and analysis of the result.

 ### Pre-processing group